ACMILabs/spotlights/README.md

 ## Run the development container

-- Pull museumos and run `docker-compose up --build` from its root directory
+- Pull XOS and run `docker-compose up --build` from its root directory
 - From the spotlights root directory, run `cd development && docker-compose up --build`, then open localhost:8081 in Chrome.

 ## Run tests locally